The inaugral African Centurions race took place on 22nd-23rd October 2016 on Robben Island.

-Well, it was a clean sweep for the Isle of Man walkers who had travelled far to take part in the race on Robben Island.
+Well, it was a clean sweep for the Isle of Man walkers who had travelled to South Africa to take part in the race on Robben Island.

 First man home was Richard Gerrard, followed by David Walker.
 4th, 5th and 6th places also went to Isle of Man walkers.

 First lady home and 4th overall, was Janette Morgan also from the Isle of Man who won the C.4 accolade.